LucioFurnari/Sign-up-Form/README.md

 Sign-up and login form in the same page.

-The user can use the sign-up form and select to use the login form, the form that is not used is hidden.
+Can use the sign-up form and select to use the login form, the form that is not used is hidden.

 - Create a sign-up form.